IBM/solsa/README.md

 node samples/translator/app/app.js
 ```
 _For now, the client SDK simply logs the requests being made without connecting to
-the actual service.
+the actual service instance.
 The request implementation will be added shortly._